-Our income tax provision (benefit) reflects an effective tax rate on pre-tax earnings of 44% in Fiscal 2017 compared to 13% and 59% in Fiscal 2016 and 2015, respectively.
-The effective tax rate for Fiscal 2017 was favorably impacted by the lower tax rate in the U.K., the relative amounts of income/loss recognized in various jurisdictions, the utilization of net operating loss carryforwards in Canada that have been fully reserved with a valuation allowance, as well as \$0.9 million of discrete items recognized during the year, primarily related to the Research and Development Tax Credit (R&D Tax Credit).
+Additionally, we recorded deferred tax expense of \$0.5 million due to the deferred tax rate differential related to the re-measurement of our U.S. deferred tax assets under the Act, which were not realized prior to the end of Fiscal 2018.
+The effective tax rate for Fiscal 2017 was favorably impacted by the lower tax rate in the U.K., the relative amounts of income/loss recognized in the various tax jurisdictions, the utilization of net operating loss carryforwards in Canada that have been fully reserved with a valuation allowance, as well as \$0.9 million of discrete items recognized during the year, primarily related to the Research and Development Tax Credit (R&D Tax Credit).
 The effective tax rate for Fiscal 2016 was favorably impacted by the statutory tax rates in the U.K. and Canada and the relative amounts of income earned in those jurisdictions, as well as the utilization of net operating loss carryforwards mentioned above.
-Additionally, the effective tax rate for Fiscal 2016 was favorably impacted by a \$0.8 million discrete item recorded in the first quarter of Fiscal 2016 related to the retroactive reinstatement of the R&D Tax Credit for the previously expired period from January 1, 2015 to September 30, 2015.
-The effective tax rate for Fiscal 2015 was adversely impacted by the establishment of a valuation allowance against our Canadian deferred tax assets during the second quarter of Fiscal 2015.
-This was partially offset by the release of a \$4.1 million FIN 48 reserve related to the R&D Tax Credit upon closing an IRS audit.
-We also recorded a \$0.6 million discrete item in Fiscal 2015 that was related to the retroactive reinstatement of the R&D Tax Credit referred to above.
+Additionally, the effective tax rate for Fiscal 2016 was favorably impacted in the first quarter of Fiscal 2016 related to the retroactive reinstatement of the R&D Tax Credit for the previously expired period from January 1, 2015 to September 30, 2015.

-We have not recorded deferred income taxes on \$22.2 million of undistributed earnings of our foreign subsidiaries because of management's intent to indefinitely reinvest such earnings.
+We have not recorded deferred income taxes on \$21.1 million of undistributed earnings of our foreign subsidiaries because of management's intent to indefinitely reinvest such earnings.
 Upon distribution of these earnings in the form of dividends or otherwise, we may be subject to U.S. income taxes and foreign withholding taxes.
 It is not practical, however, to estimate the amount of taxes that may be payable on the eventual remittance of these earnings.

 We are subject to income tax in the U.S., multiple state jurisdictions and certain international jurisdictions, primarily the U.K. and Canada.
 We do not consider any state in which we do business to be a major tax jurisdiction.
-We remain open to examination in the other jurisdictions as follows: Canada 2012 - 2016, United Kingdom 2015 - 2016 and the United States 2013, 2015 and 2016.
+We remain open to examination in the other jurisdictions as follows: Canada 2012 - 2017, United Kingdom 2016 - 2017 and the United States 2013, and 2015 - 2017.